-Boise State University has an excellent women's intercollegiate athletic program which includes seven sports.
-As a member of the Association of Intercollegiate Athletics for Women (AIAW) and the Northwest College Women's Sports Association (NCWSA) Boise State competes in field hockey, cross country and volleyball in the fall; gymnastics and basketball in the winter; tennis and track in the spring.
+Boise State University has an excellent women's intercollegiate athletic program which includes six sports.
+As a member of the Association of Intercollegiate Athletics for Women (AIAW) and the Northwest College Women's Sports Association (NCWSA) Boise State competes in cross country and volleyball in the fall; gymnastics and basketball in the winter; tennis and track in the spring.
 A special effort is made to include all women interested in competition.
 Women desiring to become a member of one of these teams should contact the coach when school opens in the fall to receive information concerning practice schedules.
-For further information contact the Director of Women's Athletics at 385-1657.
+For further information contact the Director of Women's Athletics, Carol Ladwig, 385-1655.
+The Assistant Sports Information Director for Women, Darlene Bailey, 385-1656,, should be contacted for information concerning publicity, promotion, and statistics for the Boise State University Women's Athletic program.